No Results Found

 Establishing healthy gums, apart from great oral health, will contribute to better overall health.

-Periodontology has a very vital role in maintaining good oral health and also preventing systemic diseases.
-Understanding the importance of gum health, identifying the signs and symptoms of gum disease, and receiving necessary treatment in a timely fashion are integral to sustaining good oral health and good overall health.
-Healthy gums represent a person's awareness of oral hygiene and dental follow-ups, ensuring a healthy life.
+Periodontology plays a very important role in maintaining good oral health and preventing systemic diseases.
+Understanding the importance of healthy gums, recognizing the signs and symptoms of gum diseases, and getting the required treatment on time are crucial to sustaining good oral health and good overall health.
+Healthy gums represent the awareness of a person for oral hygiene and dental follow-ups, which ensure a healthy life.